Birth place of the world’s most famous orchestra.

 The museum is located in the former apartment of the composer, conductor and founder of the Vienna Philharmonic, Otto Nicolai (1810-1849) who established the orchestra with the unique sound in 1842.
 This connection provided the impetus for the Vienna Philharmonic, with its Historical Archive, to make HAUS DER MUSIK its new home.
 Here, the scientific documentation of this world-famous orchestra continues and is made available to the public.

 In our specifically equipped concert hall on the museum’s first floor, you can experience the highlights of the Viennese New Year’s Concert and the Schönbrunn Summer Night Concert.
-Highest audio-visual quality and a festive ambiance allow you to dive in and experience this exceptional cultural events as if you had been there in person.
+Highest audio-visual quality and a festive ambiance allow you to dive in and experience these exceptional cultural events as if you had been there in person.
 The Best-Of versions will be screened every full hour, from 10am to 9pm daily.